RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 The CPS shall identify the method for the assignment of subject names.
 Directory information trees may be assigned to a single CA, or shared between CAs.
 Where multiple CAs share a single directory information tree, the FPKIPA shall review and approve the method for assignment of subject names.

-Practice Note:
-For distinguished names, name uniqueness is enforced for the entire name rather than a particular attribute (e.g., the common name).

 ### Recognition, Authentication, and Role of Trademarks